A little bit of History

-John Beer lived at Vobster in St Edmunds Farm, as a tenant of Mells Park estate (then owned by Chancellor William McKenna).
+John Beer lived at Vobster in St Edmunds Farm, as a tenant of Mells Park estate (then owned by the Chancellor of the exchequer - William McKenna).
 He and his wife were in fellowship in those early years with their children also attending Harry, Roland and Goldsworthy.
-John Beer moved to Oldford, Nr Frome but Harry Beer continued as tenant of the farm.
+John Beer moved to Oldford, Nr.
+Frome but Harry Beer continued as the tenant of the farm.
 He had four children, John, Michael, David & Joy.
 (David Beer had a son Tim Beer who is now serving the Lord in Zambia as a missionary.)

-In 1925 Harry Beer purchased a small plot of land opposite the old hall with a view to building a more permanent building but this fell through because of the 1926 general strike.
-The future was made uncertain by these events and some had to move from the district to find employment.
-However the plot of land was used by the assembly as the location for tent missions.
+In 1925 Harry Beer purchased a small plot of land opposite the old corrugated iron hall to build a more permanent building, but this fell through because of the 1926 general strike.
+The future was made uncertain by these events, and some had to move from the district to find employment.
+However, the plot of land was used by the assembly as the location for tent missions.
 As far as can be recollected the following missions took place: -

-As a result of this mission three were baptized :
+As a result of this last mission, three were baptized:-

-In addition a mission was held in the Temperance Hall in the 1920’s by an unknown evangelist and a number professed salvation including Leonard Collier and also Minnie Nicholas.
+A mission was held in the Temperance Hall in the 1920s by an unknown evangelist, and a number professed salvation, including Leonard Collier and Minnie Nicholas.
 (She was baptised shortly after the birth of her daughter Treacey Nicholas and continued in fellowship until being called home at the age of 99 in the late 1990s).
 Leonard Collier said later that after his conversion he walked up through the village as if he was walking on air!
-He also said that within a week or so he was preaching in the open air.
+He also said that within a week or so, he was preaching in the open air.
 A group of the brethren would ride their bikes on a Saturday afternoon to neighbouring villages to preach the gospel.

 The Sunday School has continued with only a short break in the late 60's early 70's.
-Each year since 1970 an annual S.S. outing which included many of the villagers has gone to Swanage (one year also to Brean Sands, another to Sandbanks and another to Weymouth).
-Each year since 1971, the weather has been fine for the children inspite of rainy starts at Coleford.
+Each year since 1970 - 2014 an annual S.S. outing took place which included many of the villagers - the destination was Swanage (one year also to Brean Sands, another to Sandbanks and another to Weymouth).
+Each year since 1971, the weather has been fine for the children in spite of rainy starts at Coleford!

 Carers and Toddlers